bitwalker/distillery/docs/config/runtime.md

 ## Mix Config Provider

-Out of the box, Distillery also includes a provider for `Mix.Config`, which allows you to use `config.exs` files with a release.
-You have to opt in to this provider, because `Mix.Config` blends compile-time and runtime configuration options into one file, and many legacy configs make assumptions about the environment the config is evaluated in (namely that a Mix project is available, or that commands like `git` can be invoked and have meaningful
+Out of the box, Distillery also includes a provider for `Mix.Configig`, which allows you to use `config.exs` files with a release.
+You have to opt in to this provider, because `Mix.Configig` blends compile-time and runtime configuration options into one file, and many legacy configs make assumptions about the environment the config is evaluated in (namely that a Mix project is available, or that commands like `git` can be invoked and have meaningful